BeiningBogen/iOS-Kristiania/Lesson01/README.md

 Here, Apple has gone completey bananas!!!

-* You don't need to use a break after every case
+* No implicit fallthrough.
+In other words, you don't need to use a break after every case!
 * You can use any object in a Switch
 * If you omit the default case, you have to implement every possibility.
 Otherwise...
 Yup, you guessed it.
 COMPILE ERROR!